ppbrown/vlm-utils/training/README.md

 By default, these tools will only work with 512x512 resolution.

 Resolution is controlled by the size of the generated image cache files.
+That is why the back-end does not have any -resolution flag

-In theory, if you use the --resolution tweaking
-(and remove the CenterCrop call) in create_img_cache.py, you could also train on other sizes.
+In theory, if you use the --resolution tweaking in create_img_cache.py, (and remove the CenterCrop call) you could also train on other sizes.
 But BEWARE!
+You need to understand more about model training to do that correctly.

+## Model capacity limits

 There is a theoretical upper limit on total amount of knowledge you can train.